LoftyTowers/CheckoutPaymentGatewayApi/README.md

 -   Used
 -
 ### Prometheus
-**NOTE:** This is currently not able to scrape the metrics.
+**NOTE:** This is currently not able to scrape the metrics
--   Prometheus was chosen to gather the metrics because it was simple to set up and had a vareity of metrics to choose
+-   Prometheus was chosen to gather the metrics because it was simple to set up and had a vareity of metrics to implement.
+	- I have currently only set up a simple counter for the endpoints with the intention of adding more metrics to this in my own time to improve my understanding of the tool.

 ## Improvements